anrid/microman/README.md

   --port 11100 \
   --clients 10
 #
-# Max throughput.
+# A whole bunch of clients.
 # Have 500 concurrent clients send 3 rapid 'echo's each with a delay of 500ms.
-# WARNING: Do NOT do this unless you’ve set ulimit properly.
+# WARNING: Do NOT do this unless you’ve set ulimit properly (will force you to reboot your mac) !
-# For fellow macOS users, do this: https://blog.dekstroza.io/ulimit-shenanigans-on-osx-el-capitan/
+# Fellow macOS users, do this: https://blog.dekstroza.io/ulimit-shenanigans-on-osx-el-capitan/
 $ ./examples/api-client.js \
   --host api-dev.taskworld.com \
   --port 11100 \